This recipe starts with a special blend of meat and the results are deliciously flavorful and juicy grilled hamburgers!

 - 8 hamburger buns, toasted

-- Kosher salt and pepper for seasoning
+- Kosher salt and pepper for seasoning, not included in nutritional calculation

 - Mix the two meats together thoroughly and form into eight six-ounce patties.